SrinivasSurisetti/Expense_Tracker/README.md

 User logs in with credentials

-Server generates a JWT token
+Server generates a JWT Token

 Token is used to authorize API requests